adicu/README/_posts/2015-10-31-Internships-And-Jobs.markdown

 Depending on the type of company that you’re interning at, different classes may give you more relevant information.
 You should take the classes that you are interested in and try to get an internship in that area of study.

+That being said, companies do expect you to be proficient with data structures and algorithms during the interview process, so you should take Data Structures and Algorithms (COMS W3134/W3137) in preparation for interviews.

 <h4>How do I find out about internships other than through LionShare?</h4>
 <li><b>Talk to upperclassmen and professors: </b>Talk to your TAs and professors, as well as upperclassmen that you can find through student groups on campus.
 For example, go to Cookies and Code (by ADI) and just ask someone!